liorpizman/AnomalyDetection/README.md

 Select algorithms for which you want to build anomaly detection models<br/>
 <img height=350 width=370 src="utils/images/new_model/algorithmsWindow.JPG">

-Select the values for each of the following parameters<br/>
+Select the values for each of the following parameters or run a **GridSearch** with chosen parameters<br/>
 <img height=350 width=370 src="utils/images/new_model/parametersOptionsWindow.JPG">

 Please choose both input and target features<br/>